NIVANorge/teotil2/pages/04_local_inputs.md

 Estimates of atmospheric deposition based on dynamic modelling are available from [EMEP](http://www.emep.int/), but only for Cd, Hg and Pb.
 For the other metals of interest (As, Cr, Cu, Ni and Zn), the best available data come from measurements of concentrations in mosses, which aggregate deposition inputs over periods of about a year ([Skjelkvåle *et al*., 2006](https://niva.brage.unit.no/niva-xmlui/handle/11250/213255)).

 Model results from EMEP are produced every year, while the moss surveys have been conducted every 5 years since 1985.
 Lab methods and limits of detection have improved substantially in the more recent moss surveys, but the number of sites sampled has also reduced.
-The dataset from 2005 seems to provide the most complete picture in terms of spatial coverage and measurement accuracy.
+The dataset from 2005 therefore seems to provide the most complete picture in terms of spatial coverage and measurement accuracy.

 Raw point datasets from the moss surveys were made available by Eiliv Steinnes at NTNU.
 The same [IDW interpolation procedure](https://nbviewer.jupyter.org/github/NIVANorge/teotil2/blob/main/notebooks/dev02_teotil2_metals_interp_and_regress.ipynb) used for geochemistry was applied to translate values onto a common grid (*Fig. 3*).